Shipley-XinyuWang/3yr-Studio-Flexibility/_posts/2021-09-28-Introduction.md

 Definition of clients:

-Stage of life: young people do not have enough money to purchase a settled home.
-Personal interest:  people who like traveling.
-People who want to place different function by themselves.
+Stage of life: young people who have enough money to purchase a settled home.But there is the lack of houses that people need to find a home to live.
+Personal interest:  People who want to place different function by themselves.

 The number of clients: one to two persons.